Norfolk, Virginia: Nineteenth century

+In 1845, Norfolk was incorporated as a city.
 On June 7, 1855, the 183-foot vessel Benjamin Franklin put into Hampton Roads for repairs.
 The ship had just sailed from the West Indies, where there had been an outbreak of yellow fever.
 The port health officer ordered the ship quarantined.
 After eleven days, a second inspection found no issues, so it was allowed to dock.
 A few days later, the first cases of yellow fever were discovered in Norfolk, and a machinist died from the disease on July 8.
 By August, several people were dying per day, and a third of the city's population had fled in the hopes of escaping the epidemic.
 No one understood how the disease was transmitted.
 With both Norfolk and Portsmouth being infected, New York banned all traffic from those sites.
 Neighboring cities also banned residents from Norfolk.
 The epidemic spread through the city via mosquitoes and poor sanitation, affecting every family and causing widespread panic.
 The number of infected reached 5,000 in September, and by the second week, 1,500 had died in Norfolk and Portsmouth.
 As the weather cooled, the outbreak began to wane, leaving a final tally of about 3,200 dead.
 It took the city some time to recover.

-In early 1861, Norfolk voters instructed their delegate to vote for secession.
-Virginia voted to secede from the Union.
+On April 4, 1861, Norfolk city delegate to the Virginia Secession Convention, George Blow, voted against secession.
+Following the Battle of Fort Sumter, another vote occurred on April 17, where Blow voted for secession, the vote passed and Virginia seceded from the Union.
 In the spring of 1862, the Battle of Hampton Roads took place off the northwest shore of the city's Sewell's Point Peninsula, marking the first fight between two ironclads, the USS Monitor and the CSS Virginia.
-The battle ended in a stalemate, but changed the course of naval warfare; from then on, warships were fortified with metal.
+The battle ended in a stalemate but changed the course of naval warfare; from then on, warships were fortified with metal.

 In May 1862, Norfolk Mayor William Lamb surrendered the city to Union General John E. Wool and his forces.
 They held the city under martial law for the duration of the Civil War.
 Thousands of slaves from the region escaped to Union lines to gain freedom; they quickly set up schools in Norfolk to start learning how to read and write, years before the end of the war.